Stop Living Paycheck to Paycheck

 Another way to help avoid living paycheck to paycheck is to increase your income—without begging for a raise or switching careers.

 Start by adjusting the amount of taxes being withheld from your paycheck to match what you’ll actually owe Uncle Sam.
 Most workers have too much withheld every payday.
-You can reduce withholding – and instantly increase take-home pay – by filing out a new Form W-4 with your employer.
+You can reduce withholding – and instantly increase take-home pay – by filling out a new W-4 Form with your employer.

 Then look for other ways to keep more of your paycheck going into your pocket instead of Uncle Sam's.
 For example, employer-sponsored programs that allow you to contribute pre-tax money toward routine expenses—such as health care, child care or retirement savings—can help your paycheck go further.